Teaching strategies to support the Honor Code and student learning

 - Exams given remotely must be open-book and open-resource.
 However, sites that provide tutoring, online translation, and paper-writing services are considered forms of unpermitted aid.

-- Canvas includes features that allows you to shuffle questions on quizzes and tests or ask a random subset of questions from a question group
+- Canvas includes features that allow you to shuffle questions on quizzes and tests or ask a random subset of questions from a question group

 - All coursework should be due no later than the last day of class in a quarter.